-The institution periodically engages its multiple constituencies, including the governing board, faculty, staff, and others, in institutional reflection and planning processes that are based on the examination of data and evidence.
+4 .
+6 The institution periodically engages its multiple constituencies, including the governing board, faculty, staff, and others, in institutional reflection and planning processes that are based on the examination of data and evidence.
 These processes assess the institution's strategic position, articulate priorities, examine the alignment of its purposes, core functions, and resources, and define the future direction of the institution.

 Within the context of its mission and structural and financial realities, the institution considers changes that are currently taking place and are anticipated to take place within the institution and higher education environment as part of its planning, new program development, and resource allocation.

-See also CFR 1.1, 2.1, 3.4
+See also CFR 1.1, 2.1, 3.4 he Commission has put in place multiple approaches to quality assurance.
+Standing committees focus on specific aspects of institutional functioning.
+These committees are staffed by individuals with appropriate expertise and experience.
+The institutional review process (IRP) for reaffirmation of accreditation, described in detail in the following section of this Handbook, is at the heart of WSCUC's quality-assurance processes.
+In addition, all WSCUCaccredited institutions submit detailed annual reports and information for a Mid-Cycle Review.
+Under some circumstances, special visits and/or interim reports may also be requested.

-PART III: WASC QUALITY ASSURANCE Multiple Approaches
+PART III: WSCUC QUALITY ASSURANCE Multiple Approaches